Rhyd-Lewis/GCol/README.md

     !python -m pip install gcol

+then restart ther kernal.
 To start using this library, try executing the following code.

 ```python
 import networkx as nx